bobrik/ansible-grafana/README.md

 --------------

 * `grafana_owner` basically nginx user, `www-data` by default
+* `grafana_version` if defined, install this version via binary rather than building from git
 * `grafana_git_url` git url for grafana, set to upstream by default
 * `grafana_git_branch` git branch to track, set to master by default
 * `grafana_root_path` path to clone grafana, `/var/www/grafana` by default